chekz1321/tacofancy-api/README.md

 SQLAlchemy supports.

 You’ll also need to set ``GITHUB_TOKEN`` as an environment variable.
 This is a OAuth Token for the Github API.
-You can read more about how to get that going [here](https://developer.github.com/v3/auth/#basic-authentication)
+You can read more about how to get that goin [here](https://developer.github.com/v3/auth/#basic-authentication)